MaysoonAhmad/Assignment-2/README.md

   Track your expense by set up your monthly budget.
-  Then user should be shown a screen that contains a button to add their expenses for that month.
+  Then you should be shown a screen that contains a button to add your expenses for that month.

 _____________________________________________________________________________________________________
                          $$$$ Project object $$$$